Headed to Aruba, but not sure what to pack? I can help! Here is my ultimate Aruba Packing List for women, highlighting exactly what to wear in Aruba.

 - Face wash

 - Lip Balm (with SPF)

 - Travel First Aid Kit – These are so tiny and packable, they barely take up any space in your luggage.
-I also recommend using this at home while hiking.
+If you plan on any hiking or adventure activities, you don’t want to skip this item.
+I also recommend using this at home if you hike!

 - Hair Styling Tools if needed